MardiniO/Projects2025/ProjectsVault/01_ConversationalAI/01_NLP-Rasa.md

 	- If no existing group fits, add a new one.
 	- At given intervals, go through your groups and combine or separate them as needed.
 	- Start with 2-3 passes through your dataset.

+### Entities

+Entities are structured pieces of information inside of a user message.
+It can be any important detail that your assistant could use later in a conversation (memory).

+#### Key points
+- Training data for entity extraction should be include in the NLU.yml file.
+- Three _methods_ for entity extraction
+	- Using pre-built models (_Duckling, SpaCy_).
+The models have to be referenced in order to be used.
+	- Using _Regex_, for entities that match a specific pattern.
+For entities that follow a deterministic pattern.
+Do not forget to name the entity the same as the Regex pattern.
+	- Using _Machine Learning_, you will need training data for better results.
+Rasa comes with a few machine learning models (Rasa's DIETClassifier).
+- The output of the entity extraction is a snippet of JSON which contains the details of: entity category, entity value, confidence levels, the component that extracted the entity.
+- _Synonyms_ can be used to map the extracted values to a single standardized value.
+We want extracted entity values to be normalized and mapped to a single value.
+- Two _methods_ of adding synonyms to Rasa
+	- Adding a new section "synonym" to the nlu.yml, you have to define the synonym and provide examples of how it may be referred to.
+	- Adding the synonyms in line to your NLU training examples.
+You add an extra parameter "value" that will reference the value that extracted entities will have to be mapped to.
+- Synonym mapping happens after entity extraction happens.
+This means that you will need training data to extract entities first.
+- _Lookup tables_ are lists of words used to generate case-sensitive regular expression patterns.
+- _Entity roles and groups_ allow you to add more details to your entities.
+- _Entity roles_ allow you to define the roles of the entities of the same groups. (origin, destination)
+- _Entity groups_ allow you to put extracted entities under a specific group.
+- Entity roles can also be configured to influence the conversation flow.

+### Slots

+Slots are the assistant's memory.
+They enable your assistant to store important details and later use them in a specific context.
+Slots are defined in the domain.yml file.
+We have to add the slot name, slot type, a parameter that determines whether or not the slot should influence the conversation flow, and mappings.

+#### Key points
+- Two methods of setting slots
+	- Using _NLU_, depending on how we configure the slot mappings.
+	- Using _custom actions_ (expanded upon later)
+- Slots can be configured to influence the flow of the conversation.
+It has a configuration flag when setting up the slot.
+- Depending on the type of slot, the flow can be influenced by the value of the slot or whether the value of this slot is present.
+- A general rule of thumb is to configure the slots to not influence if you do not have a specific reason of why a specific slot should have an influence on how a dialogue management model works.
+- If the slots are configured to influence the flow of the conversation, you have to include them in your training stories.
+- _OR Slot values_ allow you to define lots of different situation where different slots will be set by writing less stories.
+- _Slot mappings_ allow you to define how each slot will be filled in.
+Slot mappings are applied after each user message.
+They are applied after each user message as the conversation goes.
+- _from_entity slot mapping_ fills in the slots based on the extracted entities.
+Fill in the slots from the entities basically.
+You can also add role and group constraints.
+We can also define intent and not_intent.
+- _from_text slot mapping_ allows you to use the text of the latest user message to fill in the slot with additional parameters such as intent.
+- _from_intent slot mapping_ is based on the predicted intents.
+The slot will be filled in with a predetermined value if an intent is predicted.
+- _from_trigger_intent slot mapping_ will fill a slot with a specific defined value if a form is activated by a user message with a specific intent.
+- _custom slot mapping_ if none of the predefined slot mapping fit the use case.
+This happens using slot validation actions.
+- _Slot type: text_ can be used to store any text information.
+It can influence the conversation based on whether or not the slot has been set.
+- _Slot type: Boolean_ used to store information that can get the values true or false, e.g. user authentication from user ID.
+- _Slot type: categorical_ used to store values that can get one of the possible N values.
+- _Slot type: float_ used to store numerical values.
+- _Slot type: list_ used to store a list of values.
+When configured, only the presence of the slot can have influence on the flow of the conversation.
+- _Slot type: any_ used to store any arbitrary values.
+Slots of this type do not have any influence on the conversation flow.
+- _Additional Configuration: initial_value_ sets a default initial vale to your slot by configuring the parameter.